 Miri is a great place for eating.
 Like the food in Kuching, Miri has its own interesting eateries serving delicious Sarawak food, Malay, Thai, Indian, and seafood.

 Ming's Cafe on Jalan North Yu Seng is a popular, open-air spot serving wonderful local and Indian food.
-Despite the large portions and popularity, an average meal only costs between $1 - 3.
+Despite the large portions and popularity, an average meal is still cheap.

 Aside from a few expensive bars and sleazy karaoke pubs located in the heart of Jalan North Yu Seng, the bulk of Miri's nightlife happens in the Survey area just outside of the city.
 Unfortunately, a taxi is required to reach the cluster of bars and nightclubs; all drivers know the bars.